earth-system-radiation/rte-rrtmgp/doc/jekyll_site/how-tos/index.md

 1. Set environment variables `FC` (the Fortran 2003 compiler) and `FCFLAGS` (compiler flags).
    Examples are provided in the `Compiler-flags.md` file.
 2. Set environment variable `RRTMGP_ROOT` to the top-level RTE+RRTMGP directory.
-   Set the variables `NCHOME` and `NFHOME` to the roots of the C and Fortran netCDF installations.
+   Set the environment variable `NFHOME` to the root of the Fortran netCDF installation.
 (Building the libraries alone )
 3. Set environment variable `RTE_KERNELS` to `accel` if you want the OpenACC/OpenMP kernels rather than the default.
 4. `make libs` in the top-level directory will make the RTE and RRTMGP libraries